-A showy female selection of a species that grows wild in Poland and Russia and is closely related to S. daphnoides.
+A showy female selection of a species that grows wild in Russia and east-Asia and is closely related to S. daphnoides.
 It differs from S. daphnoides in that the leaves are much thinner in texture and are very pointed.
 It can grow to 20ft x 10ft, but better if coppiced every 2-3 years to encourage vigorous young growth.
 Young twigs are dark red-purple and mature stems are covered with a vivid white bloom (glaucous).
 Leaves are long, narrow, pointed, bright green and somewhat weeping.
 Pointed silvery-white catkins to 2in show early in March-April well before the leaves appear.
 In early autumn the leaves turn bright yellow; one of the few willows that have great fall color (S. daphnoides does not do this).
 Very showy in the winter landscape against dark conifers.
 Grow in full sun; moist, not wet soils; not fussy about pH.
 Hardy to Zone 4.

 USES: all-season ornamental shrub; cut stems for winter displays.

 Young green shoots appear along the red stems that are hidden by the white waxy "bloom" that easily rubs off.
 Early May